CarlosHenriqueMkt/carloshenriquemkt/README.md

 <div align="center">

-  <h1>Software Engineer working remotely from Brazil.</h1>
+  <h1>Software Engineer — Next.js, Three.js, GSAP, Blender and Figma.</h1>

+As a Software Engineer at Eclipseworks, I apply my marketing background and front-end development skills to create web applications that are visually stunning and user-friendly.
+I specialize in Next.js, a React framework that enables fast and optimized performance, and I have experience with other technologies such as Three.js, GSAP, Blender, and Figma.

-Versatile professional with 7 years of marketing expertise and 2 years of Front-End React development experience, specializing in Next.js.
-Proven track record of devising and executing result-driven marketing strategies, while also delivering visually stunning and user-friendly web applications.
-Adept at bridging the gap between marketing objectives and front-end implementation to create seamless and engaging user experiences.
-Passionate about leveraging cross-functional skills to drive innovation and deliver exceptional results.
+In my previous roles, I have demonstrated my versatility and creativity by devising and executing result-driven marketing strategies, while also delivering web solutions that meet the needs and expectations of the clients and users.
+I have successfully completed projects for various industries, such as e-sports, education, and entertainment, increasing user retention, engagement, and satisfaction.
+I am passionate about leveraging my cross-functional skills to drive innovation and deliver exceptional results.
 </div>

 <div style="display: inline-block" align="center"><br>